jboss-jdf/jdf-site/CONTRIBUTING.md

 2. Install Ruby GEMs.
 If the version is noted, you must use that version.

-        gem install awestruct --version 0.4.7
-        gem install hpricot nokogiri json git vpim rest-client pygments.rb rb-inotify execjs gem install --version '~> 0.9.1' rb-fsevent

-3. Install a Javascript GEM Runtime.
-    - A list of available Runtimes can be found here: <https://github.com/sstephenson/execjs>
-    - For example:

-            gem install *a-javascript-runtime*
-       - or -

-            gem install therubyracer
+        gem install rake bundle

-4. Install ASCIIDOC *8.6.x* or later.  _Note: Older versions do not work._
-    - Version `8.6.x` can be found [here](http://www.methods.co.nz/asciidoc/INSTALL.html)

-5. Install Python Eggs

-    You'll need python eggs installed, which often isn't available on OS installs of python.
-Google to find out how to install it

-6. Install pygments

-            sudo easy_install pygments
+        rake setup

-7. JDF site uses Github API to obtain some data.
+3. JDF site uses Github API to obtain some data.
 Due to Github Rate Limiting, it's required that you create a file `$HOME/.github-auth` containing `username:password` on one line.

 Running the site locally